Conviction Fair

 The works address three main aspects: the symbolisms that shape perspective; environmental cues that guide collective compliance; and the ongoing adaptation required in a rapidly shifting era.
 Here, conviction is less about fixed certainty and more about the performance of making sense of the world.

-Set against the backdrop of a post-truth landscape, where emotions and pre-existing beliefs often precede factual accuracy1, the exhibition highlights the cultural and political conditions that influence how information is crafted, contested, and consumed into a personal truth, with Donald Trump’s return and AI-generated deepfake content serving as one of many symptoms of this shifting landscape.
+Set against the backdrop of a post-truth landscape, where emotions and pre-existing beliefs often precede factual accuracy, the exhibition highlights the cultural and political conditions that influence how information is crafted, contested, and consumed into a personal truth, with Donald Trump’s return and AI-generated deepfake content serving as one of many symptoms of this shifting landscape.
 Drawing on theorist Chantal Mouffe’s conception of public space as inherently conflictual, the exhibition reflects on how ideological struggle shapes not only political discourse but also personal meaning-making.
 In the absence of clarity, and under the pressure to act, viewers are left to reckon with the “belief-action gap”, the gap between what one claims to value and what one does.

 Featuring new works by Ka Chun Chung, Amelia Akiko Frank, Jonah Hoffman, Natalya Marconini Falconer, Poppy O’Brien, Roman Sheppard Dawson, and Alexander Tarasenko, the exhibition positions the artists as exhibitors in a fairground.
 Visitors are invited to test and toy with the increasingly fragmented and unstable systems of belief.